yingnn/fq2vcf/README.md

 ## usage

-2. run scripts

-activate environment variable FQ2VCF_RC, FQ2VCF_RC point to a file that contains some variables and functions that scripts used. the default file path is ~/.config/fq2vcfrc.
+activate virtual environment, environment variable FQ2VCF_RC, FQ2VCF_RC point to a file that contains some variables and functions that scripts used. the default file path is ~/.config/fq2vcfrc.
 FQ2VCF_RC can be set by yourself.

 . activate.sh path/to/fq2vcf